sagemath/sagewiki_to_gh-2022-10-10/days36.md

-The Sage Bug Days in January 2012 has been renamed [[days35.5|Sage Days 35.5]].
+The Sage Bug Days in January 2012 has been renamed <a href="/days35.5">Sage Days 35.5</a>.
 Please see that page for details.

-The "real" Sage Days 36 is the [[padicSageDays|padic Sage Days]].
+The "real" Sage Days 36 is the <a href="/padicSageDays">padic Sage Days</a>.